jecklgamis/gatling-server/README.md

 ## Getting Started

-Start the server using Docker image available from Docker Hub:
+Start the server using the Docker image available from Docker Hub:

 ```bash
 docker run -it -p 58080:58080 jecklgamis/gatling-server:latest